 PS: You may also Turn off Memory Integrity setting if Windows cannot load a driver and see if that helps.

-More Device Manager Error Codes & their solutions here.
+More Device Manager Error Code & their solutions here.